ztwalters/Docs/aspnet/fundamentals/app-state.rst

 Working with HttpContext.Items
 ------------------------------
-The ``IHttpContext`` abstraction provides support for a simple object ``NameValueCollection``, called ``Items``.
-This collection is available from the start of an `IHttpRequest`` and is disposed of at the end of each request.
+The ``HttpContext`` abstraction provides support for a simple dictionary collection of type ``IDictionary<object, object>``, called ``Items``.
+This collection is available from the start of an `HttpRequest`` and is discarded at the end of each request.
 You can access it by simply assigning a value to a keyed entry, or by requesting the value for a given key.

 For example, some simple :doc:`middleware` could add something to the ``Items`` collection: